 Of all the green cottons we stock, Bottle Green JRCG06 is the one that is the most popular for Christmas stockings.

 Finally, onto the blues.
-As with the greens there’s a clear winner in the Christmas popularity stakes – Navy JRCB06.
-Another great all-rounder as it works with any of our Christmas stockings.
+There’s a clear winner in the Christmas popularity stakes – Navy JRCB06.
+This shade is another great all-rounder as it works with any of our Christmas stockings.

 Lining fabric, plain